High Cholesterol (Hypercholesterolemia)

 When To Call a Professional

 Because it is possible to have high cholesterol for many years without symptoms, it is important to have your blood cholesterol level checked periodically.
-Current guidelines recommend that adults older than 20 undergo a full fasting lipid profile once every five years.
+Current guidelines recommend that adults older than 20 undergo a full lipid profile once every five years.
 This test measures LDL and HDL cholesterol and triglyceride levels.
 If the numbers are outside the desirable range, your doctor may suggest that you change your diet and monitor your cholesterol more frequently.

 The effectiveness of following a healthy diet and using medications to lower cholesterol varies from person to person.
 On average, diet and exercise can lower LDL cholesterol by about 10%.
 Medications can lower LDL cholesterol by another 20% to more than 50%.